• Skip to main content

 Istanbul’s Historic Peninsula with its magnificent landmarks and old cityscape

-The Old City of Istanbul is the core of the city known as Constantinople during the Byzantine period.
-This area is known to Istanbulites as the Historical Peninsula and is surrounded by Roman walls and houses the majority of historical monuments.
+The Old City of Istanbul forms the historic core of the city once known as Constantinople.
+Locally referred to as the Historical Peninsula (or Fatih), this area is enclosed by ancient Roman and Byzantine land walls and contains the highest concentration of Istanbul’s most important historical monuments.

-Pros: Mostly closed to traffic, quiet, and safe.
-Located near all the must-see historic attractions.
-Easy access to Beyoğlu (Galata, Istiklal Street, Taksim Square) via the tram.
+• Pros: Largely closed to traffic, generally quiet, and considered safe.
+Within walking distance of Istanbul’s main historic landmarks, with easy tram access to Beyoğlu (Galata, Istiklal Street, and Taksim Square).

 Aerial view of Beyazıt district featuring the Grand Bazaar and the Marmara Sea